Haichuan23/CS-CourseProject-UChi/README.md

 This course is a rigorous introduction to computer networks.
 The coding langauge is in C. Topics cover data-link layer, network layer, transport layer, application layer, wireless network, routing protocol, network security, and IPv6.
 I have implemented the following three projects with my teammate for this course.
 All projects are implemented from scracth (with some scaffolding code provided by the instructor).
 1) a IRC protocol that supports multi-agent communication and channels.
-The project can directly communicate with other agents on the Internet who also the IRC protocol.
+The project can directly communicate with other agents on the Internet who follow the rules of IRC protocol.
 Project Description: http://chi.cs.uchicago.edu/chirc/
 2) a TCP protocol that supports three-way handshake, data transmission, and connection termination.
 Specifically, we have enabled retransmission and probing mechanism to deal with unreliable network.
 Project Desciption: http://chi.cs.uchicago.edu/chitcp/
 3) a router that can deliver message under complex network topology.
 Project Description: http://chi.cs.uchicago.edu/chirouter/